FlagSeek

 Depth and durability

-The Social Connectedness Index
+The Social Connectedness Assessment

 It asks not only whether people may be easy to meet, but what deeper relationships and a stronger sense of belonging may offer once trust has developed.